 The next essential step is to examine your phone for any obvious signs of damage causing a hardware issue.
 Liquid spilled on the phone may be preventing it from turning on.
 Is there any water damage to the screen?
 Ensure to inspect the jack (where you plug it in) thoroughly for liquids or any fluff or foreign material that might be causing a problem.

-- Charge it for a period which is not less than an hour.
+Step 3: Charge it for a period that is not less than an hour.

 If the iPhone is charging correctly, iTunes will open automatically.
 If you have linked your iPhone to one computer and wish to use it on another for some reason (such as a new computer), go to that computer’s Start menu and type “iTunes” in the search bar.
 Underneath the program’s name, there should be a button.